Kyle Fuller

-Kyle Brandon Fuller (born February 16, 1992) is an American football cornerback who is a free agent.
-He was drafted by the Chicago Bears in the first round of the 2014 NFL Draft and played college football at Virginia Tech.
+Kyle Brandon Fuller (born February 16, 1992) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Chicago Bears in the first round of the 2014 NFL draft and played college football for the Virginia Tech Hokies.

-High school
+Early life

 A native of Baltimore, Maryland, Fuller attended Mount Saint Joseph High School, where he played high school football.
 He recorded one interception his senior year, and played in the Maryland Crab Bowl, an all-star game, despite missing most of his season with a finger injury.
 He had four interceptions as a junior, returning two of those for touchdowns.
 He also had a punt return touchdown and kick return score that season.

 Fuller was also on the school's track & field team, where he competed as a sprinter and jumper.
 He won the long jump at the 2010 Woodlawn Warrior Invitational, with a personal-best mark of 6.41 meters.
 At the 2010 IAAM-MIAA Champs, he took fifth in the 300-meter dash, clocking at 37.98 seconds.

 Considered a three-star recruit by ESPN.com, Fuller was listed as the No. 43 cornerback in the nation in 2010.

 College career

 Fuller started seven games in 2010 as a true freshman, primarily in the Hokies’ nickel defense.
 He recorded 32 tackles, four for a loss, broke up six passes and forced a fumble.
-In 2011, as a second-team All-ACC selection at corner, he started all 14 games at two different positions.
+In 2011, as a second-team All-Atlantic Coast Conference (ACC) selection at corner, he started all 14 games at two different positions.
 He started at nickelback/whip linebacker for seven games and corner for the other seven games.
-He played over 1000 snaps on defense and 100 on special teams.
+He played over 1,000 snaps on defense and 100 on special teams.
 He recorded 65 tackles, a team-high 14.5 tackles for loss and 4.5 sacks on the season.
 He also added seven pass breakups, two interceptions, five quarterback hurries, a forced fumble and a fumble recovery.
 In 2012, as honorable mention All-ACC at corner, he started all 13 games and recorded 52 tackles, including three for loss, two interceptions and five pass breakups.
 In 2013, he was one of the Hokies’ four permanent captains.
 He was named a third-team All-ACC selection, and played in nine games, making eight starts and missing the team's final four games due to injury.
 He recorded 24 tackles, two interceptions and 10 pass breakups in his final season.

 Professional career

+Pre-draft

 Fuller attended the NFL Scouting Combine and performed all of the combine drills.
 On March 19, 2014, Fuller participated at Virginia Tech's pro day, but opted to stand on his combine numbers and only performed positional drills.
 He was projected to be a first round pick by NFL draft experts and scouts.
 Fuller was ranked as the top cornerback prospect in the draft by NFL draft analyst Mike Mayock, was ranked the third best cornerback by DraftScout.com, and was ranked the sixth best cornerback by Sports Illustrated.